AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 :ada:`T'Access` is a per-object expression |mdash| :ada:`(T'Access)` is the corresponding per-object constraint.

+Note that :ada:`T'Access` is referring to the type within a type definition.
+This is generally treated as a reference to the object being created, the so-called *current instance*.

 .. admonition:: Relevant topics

    - :arm22:`3.8 Record Types <3-8>`